Ericsii/Erics-OS/README.md

 # Erics-OS
-A costum Operation System based on Rust
+A custom Operation System based on Rust

 ## Statement